axocomm/lambda.codes/README.md

 ## Deployment

 The `lcdfile` in this repository now takes care of deployments (minus Nginx configuration, which should be forthcoming).
 This file just contains some lines of Ruby code that handle things like cloning the repository, building the Docker image, and running the container.
 Deployment is a matter of creating a simple configuration file with some SSH information (like `resources/site-config.json.example`) and running `lcd deploy`.
 If you'd like you can have a look at the [lcdeploy repository](https://github.com/axocomm/lcdeploy).
-Just keep in mind the tool is extremely WIP.
+Just keep in mind the tool is extremely WIP (and being rewritten).

 The steps run in this file, which can be run manually if desired, are as follows:

 1. Clone this repository

 2. Install NPM requirements

     `npm i`

 3. Build frontend assets

     `gulp build`

 4. Build the Docker image specified in the `Dockerfile`

     `docker build -t xyzy-site:latest .`

 5. Run the Docker container

     ```